shilovp/splyza-challenge/README.md

 TypeError: Cannot read properties of undefined (reading 'split') // and error building the resource
 ```

 >The frontend part for sending snapshot reaction is prepared and should work properly right after backend is fixed.
+Fow now only Star reaction works properly.

 ### Rimraf missing package is described in setup step.